Product Name & Award

 Soft elastic woven straps above and below the knee strap easily strap into place behind the knee with a speed clip that slides into place and stays secure.
 They don’t ride up or slide down and will not bind the knee.

 While the plastic outer shell on these kneepads is flexible, it won’t tolerate big adjustments, so these may not be the best choice for people with large legs.
+You'll also have to make sure you get the right size, as if it's not a good fit they won't be nearly as comfortable.

 Additionally, you will want to wear these pads over pants as the hard, plastic outer shell could chafe, pinch or scratch bare skin.
 The KP Industries Ultra Flex kneepad will provide you comfort, protection and durability.
 These kneepads come in a range of colors: black, green, tan and gray.